 When you are in Plymouth, you'll notice that it is more blue-collar than most other communities in America.
 36.43% of Plymouth’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Plymouth is a city of sales and office workers, construction workers and builders, and managers.
 There are especially a lot of people living in Plymouth who work in office and administrative support (15.49%), sales jobs (14.01%), and food service (10.77%).

-As is often the case in a small city, Plymouth doesn't have a public transportation system that people use for their commute.
+Plymouth is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-In terms of college education, Plymouth is nearly on par with the US average for all cities of 21.84%: 17.59% of adults 25 and older in Plymouth have a bachelor's degree or advanced degree.
+The percentage of adults in Plymouth who are college-educated is close to the national average for all communities of 21.84%: 17.59% of the adults in Plymouth have a bachelor's degree or advanced degree.

 Plymouth is an extremely ethnically-diverse city.
 The people who call Plymouth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Plymouth residents report their race to be White, followed by Black or African-American.
 Plymouth also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.14% of the city’s residents.
 Important ancestries of people in Plymouth include English, German, French, Irish, and European.